This proposal (along with its smaller sister records proposal) covers a

 TODO: Consider allowing guard clauses here.
 That probably necessitates

-changing guard clauses to use a keyword other than if
+changing guard clauses to use a keyword other than if since if nested inside

-condition looks pretty strange.
+an if condition looks pretty strange.

 Irrefutable patterns (“binders”)